chinapedia/wikipedia.abstract.en/Page/Missile.md

 Engine

-A simplified diagram of a solid-fuel rocket.
-1. A solid fuel-oxidizer mixture (propellant) is packed into the rocket, with a cylindrical hole in the middle.
-2. An igniter combusts the surface of the propellant.
-3. The cylindrical hole in the propellant acts as a combustion chamber.
-4. The hot exhaust is choked at the throat, which, among other things, dictates the amount of thrust produced.
-5. Exhaust exits the rocket.
 Missiles are powered by an engine, generally either a type of rocket engine or jet engine.
 Rockets are generally of the solid propellant type for ease of maintenance and fast deployment, although some larger ballistic missiles use liquid-propellant rockets.
 Jet engines are generally used in cruise missiles, most commonly of the turbojet type, due to its relative simplicity and low frontal area.
 Turbofans and ramjets are the only other common forms of jet engine propulsion, although any type of engine could theoretically be used.
 Long-range missiles may have multiple engine stages, particularly in those launched from the surface.
 These stages may all be of similar types or may include a mix of engine types − for example, surface-launched cruise missiles often have a rocket booster for launching and a jet engine for sustained flight.

 Some missiles may have additional propulsion from another source at launch; for example, the V1 was launched by a catapult, and the MGM-51 Shillelagh was fired out of a tank gun (using a smaller charge than would be used for a shell).